STEPS creates one-of-a-kind public art plans, installations and engagement strategies that:

 - showcase the talent of diverse Canadian artists

-STEPS is a CRA registered charity, and welcomes financial contributions towards our free community arts programs.
+We’re a CRA registered charity and welcomes financial contributions towards our free community arts programs.

-STEPS has received numerous awards for our high-impact programs, including the inaugural national Culture Days Innovative Event Award; the NXT City Prize, and Imagination Catalyst Best Social Enterprise Award from OCAD University.
+STEPS (Sustainable Thinking and Expression on Public Space) has received numerous awards for our high-impact programs, including the inaugural national Culture Days Innovative Event Award; the NXT City Prize, and Imagination Catalyst Best Social Enterprise Award from OCAD University.

 Since 2011, we have produced: